-For those like me who are not familiar with the history of the Adobe Three Stick’s website does a great job sharing the background and history.
+For those like me who are not familiar with the history of the Adobe, Three Stick’s website does a great job sharing the background and history.
 “Constructed by Captain Salvador Vallejo, infamous brother of beloved General Mariano Vallejo, in 1842, the historic Vallejo–Casteñada Adobe is the longest occupied residence in Sonoma and one of the town’s few remaining buildings from California’s Mexican Period.
 Over the years, The Adobe has had a number of owners and configurations.
 In December 1947, Gregory & Harriet Jones purchased the property, which they called “La Casita”, and launched into a major restoration.
 Mrs. Jones’ estate sold The Adobe to her dear friends Robert & Leslie Demler in 1997 who meticulously cared for the building for the next 15 years.
-Bill & Eva Price purchased The Adobe from the Demlers for Three Sticks in November 2012, 170 years after its original construction.”
+Bill & Eva Price purchased The Adobe from the Demlers to build Three Sticks in November 2012, 170 years after its original construction.”

 The tasting setting inside of the Adobe on my second visit.

 The gorgeous gardens connecting the main adobe house (shown) with some of the smaller houses where the intimate tastings are held.

 The line up of wines for my first Wine & Food tasting experience.
 It’s hard to say which were my favorite as I really loved every single one we tasted.
 However, the Chardonnay that is sourced from Durell Vineyards is probably my favorite.
 I’m a sucker for Durell Vineyards which I learned about through Bill’s various brands, including Lutum Wines (another fabulous California Winery based in Santa Barbara County making amazing Chardonnay & Pinot Noirs), as well as another Sonoma favorite, Dunstan Wines, also located on the Durell Vineyards property.